 The employment relationship must have existed for more than 6 months at the time of the application (Section 8 TzBfG).

 Only the legal existence of the employment relationship is relevant, not the actual performance of the work.
 If the employee had previously been employed by the same employer without any interruption, this period is included in the 6-month waiting period.
-If there was a temporary interruption between the different employment relationships, case law also takes these periods into account as long as there is a close temporal or factual connection.
+If there was a temporary interruption between the different employment relationships, the courts also takes these periods into account as long as there is a close connection.
 There is no fixed time limit here.
-However, in the case of an interruption of 10 months, the Federal Labour Court denied this connection and did not take the periods into account.
-However, the individual case is always decisive.
+In the case of an interruption of 10 months, the Federal Labour Court denied this connection.

 3.)
 Employer employs more than 15 employees

-An entitlement to part-time work or a reduction in working hours only exists if the employer normally employs more than 15 employees (Section 8 TzBfG):
+An right to part-time work or a reduction in working hours only exists if the employer regularly employs more than 15 employees (Section 8 TzBfG):

 - When counting employees, each employee counts as one person, regardless of the amount of time they work.
 Part-time employees are not only taken into account on a pro rata basis.

-- If an employer (i.e. a natural person or a company) has several businesses or branches, all employees of these businesses/branches are counted together.
+- If an employer has several businesses or branches, all employees of these businesses/branches are counted together.

 - Trainees, interns or temporary workers are not included in the calculation.